See how Beltmar reads behavior as narrative

 How to read this

-This type of pattern often reflects structured exploration rather than casual browsing, especially when return visits are clustered across a short time window.
+This pattern often reflects structured exploration rather than casual browsing, especially when return visits cluster across a short window.

 What to watch for next

-Whether return visits continue over the next 3–5 days, and whether exploration expands into implementation themes.
+Whether returns continue over the next 3–5 days, and whether exploration expands into implementation themes.

 What changed

 The Daily Brief gives you a narrative snapshot of how attention is shifting.
-Instead of charts and funnels, Beltmar surfaces patterns such as warming curiosity, cooling engagement, and meaningful returns after inactivity.
+Instead of charts and funnels, Beltmar surfaces patterns — warming curiosity, cooling engagement, meaningful returns after inactivity.

 How teams use this